danydguezperez/ConoServerParser/README.md

 ![Overview of sequence distributions](images/overview_plot.png)

 Although ConoServer is a comprehensive resource, researchers often encounter practical limitations when preparing conopeptide data for downstream workflows.
 Retrieving sequences from ConoServer can introduce formatting errors in FASTA files and downstream prediction tools such as ConoPrec frequently fail to handle multi‑sequence inputs or export mature peptides as FASTA files.
-ConoServerParser addresses these challenges by providing reliable FASTA parsing, intelligent metadata extraction and customisable exports, making it easy to prepare clean datasets for further analysis in biodiscovery tools such as StarPep, machine‑learning pipelines and other sequence analysis platforms.
+ConoServerParser addresses these challenges by providing reliable FASTA parsing, intelligent metadata extraction and customisable exports, making it easy to prepare clean datasets for further downstream analyses or as input for [complex biodiscovery pipelines](https://www.conoserver.org/index.php), and making it easier to handle metadata for tools such as [StarPep](https://doi.org/10.1093/bioinformatics/btad506), machine‑learning pipelines and other sequence analysis platforms.

 The application is described in a [PagBiOmicS blog post](https://www.pagbiomics.com/blog/---conoserverparser--a-flexible-shiny-application-for-filtering--exploring--and-exporting-conotoxin-sequences-from-conoserver).
 A video tutorial demonstrating how to use the app is also available on [YouTube](https://www.youtube.com/watch?v=ZgRrB305xRg).